What to do if video is blocky or black while using Live TV Pause

 Live TV Pause is only available on the Live TV input of your Roku TV system.
 A dedicated USB 2.0 compatible flash drive with at least 16GB of storage is required for your Roku device to record live TV.
 As soon as you tune to a digital channel, Live TV Pause begins recording up to 90 minutes of live television.

-To pause the program, press Play/Pause play pause button on Roku remote on your Roku remote.
-Even if you do not pause live TV, you can press Rewind reverse scan button on Roku remote at any time to rewind the current channel up to 90 minutes, or to the point where you first tuned to that channel.
+To pause the program, press Play/Pause on your Roku remote.
+Even if you do not pause live TV, you can press Rewind at any time to rewind the current channel up to 90 minutes, or to the point where you first tuned to that channel.
 When you tune to another channel, leave the Live TV input, or power off the TV, the place where you paused the program will be lost.

 After being paused for 90 minutes, playback begins automatically.